KdotJPG/OpenSimplex2/README.md

 # OpenSimplex 2

 Successors to OpenSimplex Noise, plus updated OpenSimplex.
-Includes 2D and 3D noise.
-4D noise is coming!
+Includes 2D, 3D, and 4D noise.

 * The provided 3D and 4D functions in **OpenSimplex2S** (OpenSimplex 2, smooth version / "SuperSimplex") are about as fast as optimized OpenSimplex, but have better uniformity.